Multiplex (company): History

 Multiplex was founded in 1962 in Perth, Western Australia by John Roberts.

 In December 2003, it listed on the Australian Securities Exchange with the code of MXG, raising a total of A$1.2 billion.

 Multiplex announced in late November 2006 that it planned to create a European real-estate fund to increase profits.
 Multiplex posted a preliminary financial report on 22 February 2007 which announced the group's net profit of A$295.6 million.

 In January 2007 Multiplex faced a takeover bid which caused its share price to jump 17%.
 The A$4.03 billion proposal was never formally made, and the potential bidder remained anonymous.

 On 11 June 2007, Brookfield Asset Management proposed an acquisition of Multiplex which valued the company at approximately A$7.3 billion.
 The offer to shareholders of $5.05 per security was supported by the Multiplex board of directors, including the Roberts family, who sold their 26% ownership of Multiplex to Brookfield.
 The offer also proved popular with investors, with Brookfield rapidly acquiring 90% ownership of the company by 31 October 2007.

 Brookfield acquired the remaining 10% of Multiplex securities and delisted the company from the Australian Securities Exchange in November 2007.
 Brookfield published a statement to ASX outlining its intentions following the acquisition of Multiplex.

 The company rebranded to its original name of Multiplex in 2016, while still remaining a Brookfield company.

 In 2020, Multiplex made a pre-tax loss of £158.6m.
 The company closed its sites in late March 2020, after lockdown was introduced.

+In June 2026, Brookfield agreed to sell Multiplex to Japanese contractor Obayashi Corporation for $650m (£492m), with the deal expected to complete in late 2026.